nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 [UID]-[XXX].[png|jpg]
 ```

-The _UID_ must be identical to the value of the `dc:identifier` metadata element. _XXX_ is a three-digit numeric string corresponding to the order of the image in the content, with leading zeros as needed.
+The _UID_ must be identical to the value of the [^dc:identifier^] metadata element in the package document. _XXX_ is a three-digit numeric string corresponding to the order of the image in the content, with leading zeros as needed.
 (If the number of images in a single book exceeds 999, a four-digit number should be used.)

 <aside class="example" title="Image filename">